MicrosoftDocs/azure-databases-docs/articles/postgresql/extensions/concepts-extensions-considerations.md

 #### Permission denied for schema repack

-Currently, because we grant permissions to the repack schema created by this extension, it's only supported to run `pg_repack` functionality from the context of `azure_pg_admin`.
+Currently, because we grant permissions to the repack schema created by this extension, we only support running `pg_repack` functionality from the context of `azure_pg_admin`.

 You might notice that if the owner of a table, who isn't `azure_pg_admin`, tries to run `pg_repack`, they end up receiving an error like the following: